 As for my experiences, I’ve just set it on top of a small table in the back yard, without any legs to tip it forward etc., and then let the sun do it’s thing.
 I haven’t had to rotate it or anything, just let the sun shine in :-) I’ve only used my graniteware in my solar oven, but have got a couple of small bread loaf pans that are very dark colored and I plan to try them out for bread.
 I use several different sized (I picked up graniteware every chance it go) roasters with lids, and since I use graniteware in our RV I have several pie tins, plates, cups and a coffee pot.
 Everything will fit into my solar oven except my coffee pot, but that’s okay…it’ll cook quicker on the outside grill :-)

-I’m attaching a picture of a raw pork roast that I put into my solar oven along with vegetables etc. that took about 4 hours to cook thoroughly and was absolutely fork tender & so moist you wouldn’t believe it, but I’m sure it wouldn’t have burned if I’d left it all day.
+The picture at the top is of a raw pork roast that I put into my solar oven along with vegetables etc. that took about 4 hours to cook thoroughly and was absolutely fork tender & so moist you wouldn’t believe it, but I’m sure it wouldn’t have burned if I’d left it all day.
 The only thing I’ve learned is that I DO NOT have to add water.
 So on this particular occasion, I just took the juice that it created and made gravy out of it.

 Because of my solar oven, our Coleman 2-burner cook stove with an oven that fits on top, and lots of propane, and a single burner butane stove (like they use in chinese restaurants etc.) I’ve been slow in approaching other sources of cooking.
 We do plan to purchase a StoveTec-type stove though because (as we’ve been experimenting with around SCP) we believe it would be safe to use inside with gel candles, t-lights, votive candles etc. Also easy enough to move outside to burn wood or charcoal, perhaps even some wood chips.